SoplicaIndustries/WOMBAT/README.md

         a) Provide valid token issuer (API url)
         b) Provide valid token audience (your application)
         c) Provide your secret JWT key
+        d) Set dbmode to true/false (read more to learn about dbmode)
     3. Mail service
         a) Provide mail address that will be used for sending mail to users
         b) Provide mail password/application password